-Feds’ reliance on environmental activism underscores need for Lacey Act compliance
+Feds’ reliance on environmental activism underscores need for Lacey Act compliance - .PDF file.

 By William M Sullivan Jr, Thomas G Allen and Benjamin J Cote

 The search warrant recently executed by US Customs and Fish and Wildlife Service agents on a Virginia-based flooring wholesaler surrounded allegations that the company had illegally imported wood in violation of the Lacey Act, 16 USC § 3371 et seq.
 It now appears that the federal investigation preceding this raid on two separate locations of the flooring company was based, in part, on an investigation conducted by an independent environmental activist group.
 This development bolsters three significant trends in Lacey Act enforcement that companies engaged in the purchase, manufacture or sale of wood products should take note of.